Skip navigation

 About the Wheeled Garbage Cart Collection Program

-A cleaner, easier and more organized way to manage waste is coming to Halton Region!
+A cleaner, easier and more organized way to manage waste in Halton Region!!

 As part of our commitment to improving waste collection services through our Solid Waste Management Strategy, we tested automated wheeled carts for waste collection in select neighborhood throughout the region.
 In 2023, approximately 1,850 homes across 8 areas participated in the demonstration project, using wheeled carts designed for easy, efficient collection.
 The results?
 Residents loved them!
 Now, we’re rolling out the Wheeled Cart Program out across Halton, starting with approximately 18,000 additional homes in for wheeled garbage carts.